 I'll go into more detail about exactly how to do this.
 First, let's see how many questions you need to get right to get a certain score.

-What It Takes to Get a 600 in SAT Writing
+What It Takes to Get a 600 (or 30) in SAT Writing

 Writing is a little more complicated than Reading and Math because of the essay.
 Your raw score on the multiple choice section is combined with your essay score to give your final Writing score out of 800.